 * Selected as a Library Journal Best Book of the Year, 2001

 A natural history of humanity as seen through the lens of our genes and cells, this book explores the ways in which humans are genetically linked to every part of the natural world.
 The book offers a personal tour through the surprising turns of heredity, informed by the ways genetic inheritance has affected Ackerman’s own life.
 From a younger sister’s profound mental retardation and her mother’s cancer, to the births of her own healthy daughters, Ackerman reveals her own experiences as telling touchpoints, ultimately illuminating the hidden biological connections among all forms of life.”

 “Fascinating…tying together the famous and the forgotten, the microscopic and the vast." — New York Times Book Review (click here for full review)

 “A poetic view of heredity... a grand literary experiment." — Science

 “A beautiful story of the natural world that will inspire and educate.”— San Francisco Chronicle

 “An amazing look at how we got where we are . . .
 An ambitious book . . . a beautiful book.” — Chicago Tribune

-A portrait of life at the ocean’s edge: the movement, change, and beauty of the seashore and its significance in the wider life of the planet.
+A revised and reissued edition of a book of essays about the natural life at the ocean’s edge: the movement, change, and beauty of the seashore and its significance in the wider life of the planet.
 The book explores the habits of seabirds and shorebirds, the tidal rhythms of the marsh, the myriad creatures that inhabit the mud flats.
 Edward Hoagland called the book “the alchemy of art with solid science,” and the Washington Post, “arresting and provocative, a joy to read.”